acottais/pact-net/README.md

 ## Known Issues
 1. When debugging a test locally (either consumer or provider) if you click the stop button in your test runner, it will abort the process abruptly and the ruby runtime will not get cleaned up.
-If you do this, simply kill the ruby process from your task/process manager.
+If you do this, kill the ruby process from your task/process manager.
 We recommend you play the test through to the end to avoid this issue.
 See https://github.com/pact-foundation/pact-net/issues/108 for more details.
 2. The "metadata" section is not verified for message queue pacts.
 See [pact-foundation/pact-message-ruby#6](https://github.com/pact-foundation/pact-message-ruby/issues/6) for more details.
 3. The "params" section of the provider states is currently not supported.
 See [pact-foundation/pact-message-ruby#4](https://github.com/pact-foundation/pact-message-ruby/issues/4) for more details.

-## Usage
-Below are some samples of usage.
-For examples of Version 2 usage, please see the [Samples](https://github.com/pact-foundation/pact-net/blob/master/Samples/EventApi/Consumer.Tests/EventsApiConsumerTests.cs).

-We have also written some `//NOTE:` comments inline in the code to help explain what certain calls do.

-**A few others things to note:**
+## A Few Others Things to Note
 1. When using `Match.Regex` you must supply a valid Ruby regular expression, as we currently use the Ruby core engine.

-### Installing
+## Installing

 Via Nuget